TuukkaSalonen/secure-auth/README.md

 # Secure Programming Project
 Secure login with OAuth and Authenticator (TOTP) features\
-Login with Google or GitHub account
+Login with Google or GitHub account\
+File upload and download with encryption

 TODO:\
 Active/inactive account?\